zeropointnine/tts-audiobook-tool/README.md

 I couldn't get acceleration going using `Backend.LLAMACPP` but that may just be me.

+You can also install Triton, which may speed up Whisper STT inferencing, but is pretty optional (eg, `pip install triton-windows==3.2.0.post19`).

 ### For Mac with Apple silicon:

 Use `Backend.LLAMACPP`.